sebastiangreger/kirby3-commentions/README.md

 ];
 ```

-VI.
-Test the URL `https://<SITE-URL>/commentions-processqueue?token=<YOUR-SECRET>` and set up a cronjob to run at the interval you would like to process your incoming webmention queue (an hour is likely sufficient).
+- [ ] (If you want to receive Webmentions) Test the URL `https://<SITE-URL>/commentions-processqueue?token=<YOUR-SECRET>` and then set up a cronjob to poll this URL at the interval you would like to process your incoming webmention queue (an hour is likely sufficient).

+## Detailed setup instructions

 ### Step 1: Adding frontend UIs to your templates